rb80/oracle-hospitality-integration-platform-bootcamp/async.md

 ## 4. Async APIs call limits

-A maximum of 90 requests per minute per gateway can be made to the Async API.
+A maximum of 120 requests per minute per application can be made to the Async API.
 Bear this in mind when determining how frequently to poll HEAD.
 ___

-In the operation `startReservationsDailySummaryProcess` in the OPERA Cloud Reservation Asynchronous API a request that uses the parameter `lastModifiedDate` (available from OPERA Cloud 22.5) can be called only once every 3 hours.
+In the operation `startReservationsDailySummaryProcess` in the OPERA Cloud Reservation Asynchronous API a request that uses the parameter `lastModifiedDate` (available from OPERA Cloud 23.1) can be called only once every 3 hours.
 A given request body can be called only once every 30 minutes when starting an Asynchronous API request.
 ___